heizpilz/dv-improved-mousemode/README.md

 ## About The Project

-This mod adds two config options to improve the mousemode experience.
+This mod adds a config option to improve the mousemode experience.
 Those can be toggled at all times in the mod manager menu.

-### Holding for Mousemode
+~~### Holding for Mousemode~~

-Restores the pre-Simulator behavior of having to hold the key (default `ALT`) to move the camera independently from turning.
+~~Restores the pre-Simulator behavior of having to hold the key (default `ALT`) to move the camera independently from turning.~~
-If you just use mousemode for the quick look at held items, this mode is for you.
+~~If you just use mousemode for the quick look at held items, this mode is for you.~~ ~~Additionally you can still toggle on the driving-UI permanently via its keyboard shortcut (default `F4`).~~

-Additionally you can still toggle on the driving-UI permanently via its keyboard shortcut (default `F4`).
+_This functionality is in vanilla from Build 98 onwards, this part of the mod deactives itself on those builds_

 ### Centering Mouse when entering Mousemode